Volatility vs Predictability – Four Core Principles for Holistic Airport Operational Planning

 A robust plan is an essential foundation, but being able to make tactical adjustments on the go is key to delivering efficiency and excellent customer experiences.
 Advanced data science and live data sources are vital tools to help you improve your day-of-operations performance.

 For example: as the pandemic emerged in Europe, Keflavik Airport (KEF) rolled out a live forecasting solution to predict passenger behaviour in the hours ahead.
 By forecasting show-up profiles and occupancy by flight for arriving and departing travellers, KEF can optimise resource allocations, lane openings and passenger communications to match the new situation.
-As a result, they were able to improve security throughput, reduce immigration and baggage collection crowding, and boost traveller wellbeing and experience.
+As a result, they were able to improve security throughput, reduce immigration and baggage collection crowding, and boost traveller well-being and experience.

-Real-time terminal-wide passenger flow data and integration with A-CDM then enables “closing the feedback loop” to monitor the effectiveness of the operating plan, and how decisions made have impacted the performance of the plan.
+Real-time terminal-wide passenger flow data and integration with A-CDM then enable “closing the feedback loop” to monitor the effectiveness of the operating plan, and how decisions made have impacted the performance of the plan.

 Principle 3.
 Use live forecasting driven by real per flight data to improve your agility and remember to review the outcomes – what you did, how it compared to what you set out to do, and how to make it better next time.